Community Engagement Manager

 I am overjoyed to be part of the Aire Rivers Trust and Aire Catchment Network, listening and appreciating all the challenges around the catchment, working with the network to improve our local waterways".

-In his free time, Billy can be found by a river kayaking, hiking or playing guitar.
+In his free time, Billy can be found by a river kayaking, hiking or playing the guitar.